Chapter 7: Experiential Learning

 - Must have submitted a completed 4-H Shooting Sports - Application for Certification to the California 4-H YDP Shooting Sports Advisory Committee and receive certification approval.

-- Member Participation Eligibility
+D. Member Participation Eligibility

 Members can participate in the Shooting Sports Program based on the following:

 - The California 4-H YDP Shooting Sports Program is open to all members nine (9) years of age or older, by December 31st of the program year.
-Participation in the muzzle loading discipline requires a minimum of one (1) year of prior participation in another discipline.

 - Eligibility to use firearms, air guns or archery equipment in the California 4-H YDP Shooting Sports Program is subject to approval of the adult volunteer.
 Approval is based on the member’s ability to follow instructions and safety rules.